 Did you identify the following social networking issues in the scenario?

-- Receptionist posts "Selfie" with Johnny in background to Facebook
+- Receptionist posts "Selfie" with Johnny in the background to Facebook

 - Johnny's agent posts to practices social media page and Dr. Smith replies

-- Receptionist posts picture of Johnny on practice's website post-surgery
+- Receptionist posts a picture of Johnny on the practice's website post-surgery

 Mobile Device Usage Issues in the scenario

 How about these issues regarding mobile device usage?
 Did you identify these?

 - The receptionist takes "Selfie" using her personal cell phone during work hours